haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 “Eh! you mustn’t cry like that there!” she begged.

 “You mustn’t for sure.
 I didn’t know you’d be vexed.

-I don’t know anything about anything—just like you said.
+I don’t know anything about anything, just like you said.

 I beg your pardon, Miss.
 Do stop crying.”

 There was something comforting and really friendly in her queer Yorkshire speech and sturdy way which had a good effect on Mary.

 She gradually ceased crying and became quiet.

 Martha looked relieved.
 “It’s time for you to get up now,” she said.

 “Mr Medlock said I was to carry you breakfast and tea and dinner into the room next to this.

 It’s been made into a nursery for you.

-I’ll help you on with thy clothes if youll get out of bed.
+I’ll help you on with your clothes if you'll get out of bed.

 If the buttons are at the back you cannot button them up youself.”

 When Mary at last decided to get up, the clothes Martha took from the wardrobe were not the ones she had worn when she arrived the night before with Mr Medlock.

 “Those are not mine,” she said.
 “Mine are black.”

-She looked the thick white wool coat and dress over, and added with cool approval:

-“Those are nicer than mine.”
+She looked the thick white wool coat and dress over, and added with cool approval: “Those are nicer than mine.”

 “These are the ones you must put on,” Martha answered.

-“Mr Craven ordered Mr Medlock to get ’em in London.
+“Mr Craven ordered Mr Medlock to get them in London.

 He said ‘I won’t have a child dressed in black wandering about like a lost soul,’ he said.

 ‘It’d make the place sadder than it is.
 Put color on her.’
 Mother she said she knew what he meant.

 Mother always knows what a body means.

-She doesn’t hold with black hersel’.”
+She doesn’t hold with black herself.”

 “I hate black things,” said Mary.